-We are able to offer services across the seafood industry thanks to the diverse experience and skills of our team members.
-Our collective qualifications and experience allow us to focus on practical and evidence-based solutions.
+Key Traceability is an independent company registered in England that provides services in sustainable fisheries and aquaculture.
 Across the team, our qualified auditors have conducted 100s of audits across the globe for vessel social conditions, traceability and environmental standards.
-We also possess expertise in ecology and marine resources, undertaking fishery assessments and managing multiple fishery improvement projects.
+We also possess expertise in ecology and marine resources, undertaking fishery assessments and managing multiple Fishery Improvement Projects (FIPs).
 Throughout this experience, effectively engaging stakeholders has been central in achieving meaningful and lasting change.

 For any areas where further specialist knowledge is needed, we have strong relationships across a network of consultants, scientists and technical experts ready to collaborate with.